monk-io/docs/docs/lifecycle/cluster-operate-1.md

 This will also log you out from Monk CLI.

 !!! warning

+    The instances and all associated resources will be terminated.

     Monk will not back up the storage of the instances it terminates.
 Use `nuke` with caution and make sure that you've backed up your data first if you'd like to keep it.